prak112/cs50-webdev/django/databases101/README.md

 - *Django Shell* provides an abstraction layer tool (ORM) to interact with databases

 - *Django ORM* allows to define, manipulate databases, tables, records using *Python* by tinkering with Models' classes and its properties
-- *Django ORM* help in implementing and managing databases and tables without worrying about SQL syntax or SQL vulnerabilities.
+- *Django ORM* helps in implementing and managing databases and tables without worrying about SQL syntax or SQL vulnerabilities.
-- *Django ORM*, that encompasses the mapping of *Python* objects to database tables and the API for interacting with those objects.
+- *Django ORM* encompasses the mapping of *Python* objects to its database's tables and the API for interacting with those objects.

-- The procedure to use *Django ORM* starts with standard creation of project and app using *Django*
+- The procedure to use *Django Models, Shell* and *ORM* starts with [standard creation](/django/README.md/#initiate-django) of project and app using *Django*
 - Firstly intialize `settings.py` in the project and `urls.py` in the project and the app
 - Create a `class` in `models.py` with instructions that would add information about the *Models*.
 For example :
     ```python